leebyron/til/entries/radiate intent.md

 This is classic advice when operating in a large organization.
 There's a problem to be solved, you have a bold solution in mind and everything necessary to take action, but there will be very real costs felt broadly.
-You think the tradeoff is worth it, but will your higher-ups agree?
+You think the tradeoff is worth it, but will your team or higher-ups agree?

 You might assume you need permission to incur the costs, but you likely have the best information on the decision.
 If it's a good idea, _go ahead and do it_.